the-vampiire/wired-elements/WIRED_ELEMENTS_ANALYSIS.md

 - `window`, `document`, `SVGSVGElement`, `getBoundingClientRect()`, `ResizeObserver`
 - Rough.js drawing calls during render
 - `customElements.define()` executed at module scope

+•	Mark browser-only if the component:
+	•	touches window, document, customElements in constructor or at module init,
+	•	measures layout (getBoundingClientRect, offsetWidth) during updated() or first render,
+	•	instantiates observers like ResizeObserver,
+	•	draws via roughjs into DOM immediately.
+•	Otherwise, if it appears safe (rare in this library, but possible for something very static), mark it as “likely SSR-safe”.

 If any are found:
 - Mark as **Browser-only**